bamminger/vsts-queue-build/README.md

 If you need some special kind of setting or a new feature for this extension, don't hesitate to create a github issue or leave a comment at the vsts extension page. https://marketplace.visualstudio.com/items?itemName=jb.queue-build

+Please leave a review in the visual studio marketplace.
+Thanks!